 The well beneath St. George’s fountain is 8 metres deep, and with its capacity of 1,000 litres, it is the largest in a city where fountains proliferate, being important not just for drinking water, but for fire fighting.

 Fountains in Bavaria are usually encased in wooded “houses” or “hats” that sit over the top of them for the winter months.

-Not here in Rothenburg ob der Tauber where visitors can enjoy not only St. George, but also the reflections of his surroundings offered by the sides of his protective winter encasement.
+Not here in Rothenburg ob der Tauber.
+Instead, visitors can enjoy not only St. George, but also the reflections of his surroundings offered by the sides of his protective winter encasement.

-As the War drew to its close, the then U.S Assistant Secretary of War John J. McCloy, knew the historical context of the city, it having been in existence since before 950 when the weir was built.
+As the War drew to its close, the then U.S Assistant Secretary of War, John J. McCloy, knew the historical context of the cityand of it having been in existence since before 950, when the weir was built.

-In World War II bombing wrought heavy destruction, but McCloy knew Rothenburg ob der Tauber to be one of the last intact Free Imperial Cities of the Holy Roman Empire and ordered that no artillery should be used in taking it captive.
+During World War II bombing wrought heavy destruction, but McCloy knew Rothenburg ob der Tauber to be one of the last intact Free Imperial Cities of the Holy Roman Empire.
+He ordered that no artillery should be used in taking it captive.

-The German military commander capitulated – against the directive of Hitler that all should fight to the death – revealing the practicality of survival that had the citizens previously supporting the tourist boom of the Third Reich.
+The German military commander capitulated – against the directive of Hitler that all should fight to the death – revealing the practicality of survival.
+This practicality saw the citizens previously supporting the tourist boom of the Third Reich.

 In wartime, truth is so precious

 by a bodyguard of lies.

 The citizens of Rothenburg ob der Tauber showed their appreciation for the saving of their city in November 1948 by naming McCloy 'Honorable Protectorate of Rothenburg'.